dotnet/sdk/documentation/general/analyzer-redirecting.md

-Given an analyzer assembly load going through our `IAnalyzerAssemblyResolver`, we will redirect it if the original path of the assembly being loaded matches the path of a VSIX-deployed analyzer - only segments of these paths starting after the version segment are compared, plus the major component of the versions must match.
+Given an analyzer assembly load going through our `IAnalyzerAssemblyResolver`, we will redirect it if the original path of the assembly being loaded matches the path of a VSIX-deployed analyzer - only segments of these paths starting after the version segment are compared, plus the major and minor component of the versions must match.

 For example, analyzer